Visa policy of Timor-Leste: Visa extension

 All nationals with a visa may extend their stay to a total cumulative stay of 90 days by submitting their application to the Immigration Department.
 The fees are US$35 for a 30-day extension, or US$75 for an extension between 30 and 60 days.

-Statistics
+Visitor statistics

-Most visitors arriving to Timor-Leste by air were from the following countries of nationality:
+Most visitors arriving in Timor-Leste by air were from the following countries of nationality: